 Basically in this sport, if we are talking about the Grand Slam it implies that a single player has won all the major golf championships.
 For the male players, the modern majors would be the Masters Tournament, PGA Championship, U.S. Open, and The Open Championship.

 Moreover, the quartet of major championships for women is different.
-A women’s Grand Slam in golf on the LPGA Tour is the feat of winning five events: The Chevron Championship, the Women’s PGA Championship, the U.S. Women’s Open, The Women’s Open, and The Evian Championship.
+A women’s Grand Slam in golf on the LPGA Tour is the feat of winning five events: The Chevron Championship, the Women’s PGA Championship, the U.S. Women’s Open, The Women’s Open, and The Amundi Evian Championship.

 Currently, the term which is most frequently referred to by followers when talking about a Grand Slam in golf is either a Career Grand Slam or a very rare Calendar-Year Grand Slam.
 The idea of the Grand Slam itself has changed from one time period to another, the difference between the modern one and the Pre-Modern Grand Slam consisting of the amateur majors being quite significant.
 In the pre-modern era, Bobby Jones completed his version of the Grand Slam by winning all four major championships of 1930: the U.S. Open, The Open (British Open), the U.S. Amateur, and the British Amateur.